 5-6 x pairs of hiking socks and 4 x 5 pairs or high wicking sock liners.

-We recommend Coolmax hiking socks as they provide very good breathability and have excellent wicking properties.
+Coolmax hiking socks are the best, as they are breathable and have excellent wicking properties.
 Smartwool, Bridgedale and Point 6 also make great socks.

 Do not bring cotton socks as these will lead to nasty blisters.